Editors Note: This blog has been revised to reflect accurate information for 2018.

 How to Deal with High Ranking Negative Content in Google

-Many people, sites and brands will see great results with their search rankings by following these tips and best practices.
-However, sometimes there are just those darn articles and sites that won't fall down in the search rankings.
+Many people, sites and brands can improve Google rankings with these tips and best practices.
+Sometimes, though, there are those stubborn articles and sites that won't budge in search rankings.

-For times like these we have special services and methods we can use to help combat these negative rankings -- pushing them further down in the rankings by helping your site rank higher.
+This is why we offer special services to help combat these negative rankings – pushing them further down, off the front page of Google, and helping your site rank higher.

-To learn more about these methods and to get a free consultation from one of our team members, simply click here or call (800) -758-9012 to have us set it up for you and provide you with a free site and reputation analysis.
+To learn more about these methods, and for a free consultation with our expert team, click here or call 1 (800) 758-9012 to have us set it up for you.
+We’re happy to provide you with a free, personalized reputation analysis.